reworkd/bananalyzer/README.md

 ### Test intents
 We have defined a set of test intents that an agent can be evaluated on.
-These intents are defined in the `GoalType` enum in schemas.py.
+These intents are defined in the `GoalType` enum in [examples.json](https://github.com/reworkd/bananalyzer/blob/main/bananalyzer/data/schemas.py).

-- **Data retrieval**: The agent must retrieve a specific piece of data from the page.
+- **fetch**: The agent must retrieve specific JSON information from the page.
 This is the most common test type.
-- **Links**: The agent must scrape all detail page links from a page.
-- **Click**: The agent must click a specific element on the page.
+- **links**: The agent must scrape all detail page links from a page.
+The agent must click a specific element on the page.
-- **Navigation**: The agent must navigate to a specific page.
-- **Multi-step**: The agent must complete multiple steps to retrieve a specific piece of data from the page.

 # Getting Started
 ### Local testing installation